clicknium/clicknium-docs/doc/concepts/ia.md

 ---
-sidebar_position: 6
+sidebar_position: 4
 sidebar_label: IA Automation
 ---
 # IA Automation
 ## Overview

-Clicknium IA automation is based on Microsoft Active Accessibility(MSAA), supply recording function, generate locator and all operations on one element.
+Clicknium IA automation is based on Microsoft Active Accessibility(MSAA) to support the recording function, locators, and all operations on elements.
-As MSAA is now considered a legacy API, so we treat IA as supplement of UIA, on some electron&CEF applications or some legacy application, IA can be better.
-If you want to use IA during recording, you need manually choose IA technology first.
+As MSAA is now considered a legacy API, we treat IA as a supplement of UIA, on some Electron&CEF applications or legacy applications, IA can be better.
+Please manually choose IA technology if you want to use IA during recording.

 ## Locator attributes
-You can get [locator](./locator.md) concept first, for IA automation, the attributes defined are as the following:
+ Learn [locator](./locator.md) concept first.
+For IA automation, the definition of the attributes is listed in the following:

 | Name      | equals | contains |startWith |endWith |regex |
 | ----------- | ----------- |----------- |----------- |----------- |----------- |